‘General Hospital’ Friday Spoilers: Ava Worries About Ryan And Laura’s Conflicted Over A Future With Kevin

 — General Hospital (@GeneralHospital) March 15, 2019

 Spoilers note that Laura will be dumbfounded in some sense, and right now it’s not known if that’s related to this conversation with Kevin or something else.
-General Hospital spoilers reveal that Lulu will have a heartbreaking conversation with Dante during Friday’s show, and there is Sasha-related action coming up too.
+General Hospital spoilers reveal that Lulu will have a heartbreaking conversation with Dante during Friday’s show, and there is Sasha-related action coming up, too.

 Can Kevin and Laura work through their issues and reclaim the happiness they once had?
-Fans do love these two together and General Hospital spoilers suggest they will share better times in the days ahead.
+Fans do love these two together, and General Hospital spoilers suggest they will share better times in the days ahead.
 As for Ryan, no answers have evolved on that front yet, but viewers are anxious to see what the writers have planned.